OUR STORY

 So then Covid...

 We got up and running on zoom pretty quickly and had a handful of incredibly dedicated and determined group of you who logged on and made the absolute most of everything I could impart through a screen.
-I saw your children growing and developing, despite the incredible challenges that lockdown posed for social interaction and creativity.
-One of the amazing and unexpected silver linings of zoom classes was being able to see all of you who weren't in our local area, as you logged on from Balham, Stoke Newington, Nottingham, Suffolk and even internationally!
+We saw your children growing and developing, despite the incredible challenges that lockdown posed for social interaction and creativity.
+One of the amazing and unexpected silver linings of zoom classes was being able to see all of you who weren't in our local area, as you joined on from Balham, Stoke Newington, Nottingham, Suffolk and even internationally!
 All the zooms were free to access that Summer, but you still donated over £400 in lieu of class fees, which created the Tempo Tots Funding that is now available to support families in need of financial support to attend classes.
-Your legacy continues, and I am blown away by your generosity.
+Your legacy continues now in 2022.

-And then to the Parks!
-Talacre, Hampstead Heath, Primrose Hill and Highbury Fields through Autumn 2020.
-I will never forget that class on 2nd December when it was 2 degrees, freezing fog, and yet you came, and we played Christmas songs and rang our Jingle Bells.
-Our littlest player was only 3 months at the time - brava!
+And then groups were allowed outside - remember that?!
+So we went out to the Parks: Talacre, Hampstead Heath, Primrose Hill and Highbury Fields through Autumn 2020.
+I will never forget that class at Parliament Hill on 2nd December when it was 2 degrees, freezing fog, and yet you came, and we played Christmas songs and rang our Jingle Bells.
+Our littlest player, Ren, was only 3 months - brava!

 The VIDEO LIBRARY was launched in January 2021, offering a selection of pre-recorded content to allow you to continue your Tempo Tots contact around classes, and giving ideas for musical and sensory activities at home.